ChristianHovenbitzer/blog/content/posts/barcode-scanner.md

 title = 'Barcode scanner in BC - No camera!'
 +++

 > **Crucial**: As of right now (18.10.2025) the most recent android version of Business Central does not work with barcode scanning.
-The most recent version I found was version `4-1-2281` from 2024!
+The most recent *working* version I found was version `4-1-2281` from 2024!
 Every newer version would not pick up on broadcast intents!

 # Introduction